Waxolunist/paint2/README.md

 ## Build

-This sample uses the TypeScript compiler to produce JavaScript that runs in modern browsers.
+This sample uses esbuild as compiler to transpile to JavaScript.

 To build the JavaScript version of your component: